 - 1. The method uses a flexible line search along a direction formed from an approximate solution of a strictly convex QP subproblem and, when one exists, a direction of negative curvature for the primal-dual merit function.
-The superlinear convergence of the iterates and the formal local equivalence to stabilized SQP is established in a companion paper (see Gill, Kungurtsev and Robinson [18]).
-It is not necessary to solve a nonconvex QP subproblem, and no assumptions are necessary about the quality of each subproblem solution. - 2.
+The superlinear convergence of the iterates and the formal local equivalence to stabilized SQP is established in a companion paper (see Gill, Kungurtsev and Robinson [19]).
+It is not necessary to solve an indefinite QP subproblem. - 2.
 When certain conditions hold, an approximate QP solution is computed by solving a single linear system defined in terms of an estimate of the optimal active set.
 These conditions may be satisfied at any iterate, but are most likely to be satisfied in the neighborhood of a solution.
-The conditions exploit the formal equivalence between the conventional stabilized SQP subproblem and a bound-constrained QP associated with minimizing a quadratic model of the merit function. - 3.
-Convergence to first-order KKT points is established under weaker conditions than those assumed in [20].
-It is shown that with an appropriate choice of termination condition, the method terminates in a finite number of iterations without the assumption of a constraint qualification.
+The conditions exploit the formal equivalence between the QP subproblem (1.1) and a bound-constrained QP associated with minimizing a quadratic model of the merit function. - 3.
+Convergence to first-order Karush-Kuhn-Tucker (KKT) points is established under weaker conditions than those assumed in [21].
+It is shown that with an appropriate termination condition, the method terminates in a finite number of iterations without the assumption of a constraint qualification.
 The method may be interpreted as a SQP method with an augmented Lagrangian safeguarding strategy.
 This safeguarding becomes relevant only when the iterates are converging to an infeasible stationary point of the norm of the constraint violations.
 Otherwise, the method terminates with a point that approximately satisfies certain second-order necessary conditions for optimality.
 In this situation, if all termination conditions are removed, then limit points either satisfy the same second-order necessary conditions exactly or fail to satisfy a weak second-order constraint qualification.